walmartlabs/pulsar/README.md

 Pulsar doesn't have any way to prevent other output to the console;
 that will cause confusing output unless `Pulsar.pause/0` and `Pulsar.resume/0` are used.

+Pulsar works best when either all the jobs have a similar lifecycle, or when new jobs are added and existing jobs are completed.

+## Inspiration

+`docker pull`.
+That's it.
+Just wanted to have a tool that could keep me updated, cleanly, of a reasonable number of active jobs operating concurrently.

 ## License